&Beyond Serengeti Under Canvas

 As the dense herds of herbivores move across the plains they are shadowed by predators and scavengers.
 Lion, and hyena, as well as the more elusive cheetah and leopard, mingle with the migrating masses, while vulture and jackal await the scraps of the more powerful predators.
 The Serengeti is famous for its large lion population and a number of lion prides are present in each of the areas utilized by our camps.
 The far lighter and faster cheetah are also present.
 During the migration, the spotted hyena may be spotted wandering among the herds in the plain light of day.

-Each of the two semi-permanent wilderness camps have eight Meru style tents complete with en-suite facilities, separate toilets and outdoor bucket showers.
+Each of the two semi-permanent wilderness camps have nine Meru style tents including one familt tent, all complete with en-suite facilities, separate toilets and outdoor bucket showers.
 The spacious tent interiors boast elegant finishes of Persian rugs and chandeliers and very comfortable beds.

 Due to the design of the camp and the nature of walking safaris only children over 12 years of age are accepted to stay here.
 There are no special facilities for children but the guides are very good at adapting the drive or walk to keep their interest flowing.